jootiee/resume/README.md

 # Gleb Purtov's Resume

 This repository contains the latest version of my résumé.
-They are available in PDF on the releases tab and are deployed on [https://jootiee.github.io/en](https://jootiee.github.io/en) (English version) and [https://jootiee.github.io/ru](https://jootiee.github.io/ru) (Russian version).
+They are available in PDF on the releases tab and are deployed on [https://jootiee.github.io/](https://jootiee.github.io/) (Russian version) and [https://jootiee.github.io/en](https://jootiee.github.io/en) (English version).

 ## Preview
 English version: